djtersteegc/rx02-mega2560-pro/README.md

 # Case

-Make sure to print two copies of the buttoms.
+Make sure to print two copies of the buttons.
 Angle the board in connector side first and it should drop in.
 It's a snap fit design, so no screws needed to assemble.

 ![case](docs/designspark.png)